juristr/juristr.github.com/_posts/2014-12-29-kudos-for-your-site.md

 ## Code and Usage

-All of the code is available at the **GitHub repository**: [https://github.com/juristr/kudos-jekyll#installation](https://github.com/juristr/kudos-jekyll#installation).
+All of the code is available on **GitHub**: [https://github.com/juristr/kudos](https://github.com/juristr/kudos).

-There are even the instructions on how to use it on your own page.
-Simply follow the instructions.
+There are even detailed instructions on how to add the script to your own page as well as on how to properly create and configure your Firebase account.
 As always, I'm more than happy for any comments or PRs with improvements.

+## Conclusion

+Firebase is great as a backend for simple applications.
+Especially when it comes to real-time synchronization between different clients which you literally get for free.
+Another area where I could imagine to use it is on mobile devices.
+The vast amount of available client libraries makes it really easy to connect to Firebase.
+So you could have it as your integration backend with a larger environment or ecosystem of applications, just to be aligned with the latest movements Microservices ;).